FlixFix/smart-coffee/docs/quickstart.md

 * **PIN_SENSOR_REF**: the pin to which the reference temperature sensor attached to the bottom of the machine is connected to (GP21 in my setup)

 ## Setup PICO
-In a first step you will have to configure your pin layout inside the [config.py](pico%2Fconfig.py) intended for configuring the pico base values.
+In a first step you will have to configure your pin layout inside the _pico/config.py_ intended for configuring the pico base values.
 Configuring the pin layout according to your pin layout will suffice to run the rest of the software (if you stuck to my example, you won't have to configure anything for the software and hardware to run properly).
 However, if you are interested in fine-tuning your pico configuration, see [README.md](pico%2FREADME.md#configuration) for more detail.

-When you're done with your configuration, copy the content of the [pico](pico) (without [README.md](pico%2FREADME.md)) to your pico using i.e. [Thonny](https://thonny.org/).
+When you're done with your configuration, copy the content of the _pico_ folder to your pico using i.e. [Thonny](https://thonny.org/).

-## Connect PICO to your wifi
+## Connect PICO to your WIFI
 When the code was successfully copied to the pico and upon connecting the pico to a power source the first time, the pico will provide an access point, which can be accessed via:

 ```